 One must fulfil specific eligibility criteria to claim tax benefits on Home Loans in India.
 These include:

-- Individuals who have availed of a Home Loan to purchase a new property are eligible to claim tax benefits under various sections of the Income Tax Act such as Section 80C, 24(b), 80EEA, and 80EE.
+- Individuals who have availed of a Home Loan to purchase a new property are eligible to claim tax benefits under various sections of the Income Tax Act, such as Section 123, 22, 131, and 130.
 Additionally, if the Home Loan is taken jointly by co-owners of the property, both borrowers can claim tax benefits.

 - To claim tax deductions on a Home Loan, the property should be fully constructed.
 If the house is not built, it must be completed within five years of taking the loan to claim maximum deductions.
 Borrowers need an interest certificate from the financial institution to avail of the Home Loan interest deduction.

-- In order to avail additional tax benefits of up to Rs.1.5 Lakh under Section 80EEA, it is necessary to be a first-time homebuyer and the stamp value of the property should not exceed Rs.45 Lakh.
+- In order to avail additional tax benefits of up to Rs.1.5 Lakh under Section 131, it is necessary to be a first-time homebuyer, and the stamp value of the property should not exceed Rs.45 Lakh.

 - To claim tax benefits, the borrower needs to furnish appropriate documents such as the loan agreement, possession letter, and completion certificate.